m-Dorrell/HandPoseToSpeech/README.md

 ### Detect Hand Pose

 Uses Oculus SDK to map specific hand poses (represented using manually programmed ShapeRecognizer objects) to trigger (via ShapeRecognizerActiveState objects) an event representing detection of a known hand pose.
 It also uses a TransformRecognizerActiveState to add pre-conditions to the hand poses.
 This improves differentiation between similar hand poses and ensures they must appear realistic in orientation.

+The 'J' letter uses a 'Sequence' to identify the start and end parts of the sign.
+*Note: This doesn't require the movement to be accurate so could be improved in the future by requiring passing through intermediary stages.*

+The 'Z' letter triggers an invisible sphere collider to appear and move with the sign to ensure the user is making a 'Z' motion.
+*Note: A 'reset' should be added if the user stops part way as it requires the full motion to be used.*

 #### DetectorManager

 Base class that is triggered by the 'Selector Unity Event Wrapper' function in each hand pose to trigger an event that will be sent to all 'Interpretors'.

 This implementation allows for multiple interpreters to read events from a single detector.

-#### Future Improvements

-* Using a JointVelocityActiveState, JointRotationActiveState and/or Seqeuences to chain multiple detected poses together to recognize movement.
-This will allow for hand gestures that require movement to be detected e.g. 'J' or 'Z' ASL letters.

 ### Convert to Symbolic Textual Representation